ayezix/CookBook/README.md

 - API keys are stored securely in `local.properties`
 - User authentication is handled through Firebase
 - Image uploads are processed through secure APIs
+- TheMealDB API is free to use and doesn't require authentication

 ## License